The Story of Princess Zeineb and King Leopard: Germany

-In a German variant from Silesia with the title Die erlöste Schlange ("The redeemed snake"), published by German folklorist Will-Erich Peuckert, a woodcutter is told by a litle gray man to give him his elder daughter to save him.
+In a German variant from Silesia with the title Die erlöste Schlange ("The redeemed snake"), published by German folklorist Will-Erich Peuckert, a woodcutter is told by a little gray man to give him his elder daughter to save him.
 The next day, a snake comes and takes the girl to its lair, then changes into the little gray man, and says the girl can help disenchant him if she keeps reading a book for seven days on end, without taking her eyes off the book.
 For six days, she manages to stay awake and the snake becomes a prince.
 On the seventh, however, the girl's sisters come for a visit, and distract her.
 The prince turns back into a snake, and tells the girl she needs to go out in the forest and find work in a beautiful castle.
 Then he gives her a feather that will help her.
 The girl goes to the castle and finds work.
 She uses the feather and a magical command to unload a cart of fertilizer.
 At the end of the tale, after working in the castle, the girl gets to marry the prince, who is no longer a snake.